Skip to Content

 import { , } from "tstyche"; ("is string a string?", () => { <string>()..<string>(); }); ("is number a string?", () => { <number>()..<string>(); });

-The type test text is loaded using the import() expression and replaced programmatically keeping the same file name.
-Therefore, this must be a TypeScript file and it must be executed at the same time.
+The type test text is loaded via import() and replaced programmatically under the same file name.
+Therefore, the template must be a TypeScript file that Node.js can execute directly without transpilation.
 Fortunately, running TypeScript code with Node.js is now possible .

 Last updated on